logos

 This workshop is designed for new and current ministers wishing to gain or maintain standing with the Christian Church in Ohio.
 United Church of Christ and other Ministers are also welcome to attend for their denominational requirements.

-Attendees will gather for a day of conversation to help raise awareness about Pro Reconciliation and Anti-Racism and how each of us can effect change.
+Attendees will gather for training to help raise awareness about Pro Reconciliation and Anti-Racism and how each of us can effect change.
 We will discuss various aspects and experiences of Racism and provide a safe place to start conversations in hopes of moving each of us forward in our Pro- Reconciliation and Anti-Racism Ministry commitment.

 For more information about the annual Reconciliation Offering, click on the image below: